tameralamiri/tameralamiri/collections/tech/programming/coding-interview-prep/README.md

 </details>
 <details>
 <summary>Maintaining this knowledge:</summary>
+To make maintenance easy:
+* Block a time on your calendar to practice weekly

-My recommendation is to simplify the maintenance practice so you can do it weekly without feeling overwhelmed or spending so much overhead time searching for the right problems to solve.
+* Subscribe to a platform that has periodic contests to save yourself the time of searching for problems to solve.

-* Leet code has a weekly and bi-weekly contests: https://leetcode.com/contest
+  * LeetCode: https://leetcode.com/contest they have weekly and bi-weekly contests.
-* Advent of Code, every December has a series of puzzles increase in difficulty from day 1 to 25: https://adventofcode.com/
+  * Advent of Code: https://adventofcode.com/ Every December has a series of puzzles increase in difficulty from day 1 to 25.

-Block on your calendar the time to do the weekly practice, and make it a habit.

 </details>